-- a.
-Section 4.1.8.A applies to a property in a Residential Multi-Unit, Commercial/Residential, Employment, or Industrial zone that: - abuts a property in an Agricultural, Rural Residential, or Residential zone that is vacant or improved with an agricultural or residential use; and - ii. proposes development of an apartment, multi use, or general building type. - b.
-On a property in a Residential Multi-Unit, Commercial/Residential, Employment, or Industrial zone for which Section 4.1.8.A.1.a does not apply, the minimum side and rear setback is equal to the setback required for "Side setback, abutting all other zones" and "Rear setback, abutting all other zones" in the applicable standard method development standards tables in Division 4.4 through Division 4.8.
+Section 4.1.8.A applies to a property in a Residential Multi-Unit, Commercial/Residential, Employment, or Industrial zone that:

+- a. abuts a property in an Agricultural, Rural Residential, or Residential zone that is vacant or improved with an agricultural or residential use; and - b. proposes development of an apartment, multi use, or general building type.